pragmint/open-practices/capabilities/trunk-based-development.md

 When teams are new to trunk-based development, they tend to reach for feature flags as a way to integrate their changes without risking them going live before they're ready.
 While that's generally good advice, this can become a problem if feature flags live for weeks at a time.
 One of the main benefits of trunk-based development is how it forces developers to *break apart* their tasks into small increments (see [Working in Small Batches](/capabilities/working-in-small-batches.md)).
 The longer code sits behind a feature flag, the larger the batch size becomes and the riskier it is to switch that feature flag on.

+## Assessment
+To assess how mature your team or organization is in this capability, complete this short exercise.

+Consider the descriptions below and score yourself on the Trunk-based Development capability.
+Generally, score a 1 if this capability is limited or completely lacking from your team or organization, a 2 if it is basic and you feel there is a LOT of room for improvement, a 3 if it is mature and you feel there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Trunk-based Development.

+Don't worry if the description doesn't exactly match your situation.
+These descriptions are meant to be examples of situations that would qualify for the associated score.

+1. **Long-lived Branches:** Development happens on long-lived feature branches that are rarely merged to trunk, resulting in complex and painful integrations.
+2. **Regular Merges:** Development happens on feature branches that are regularly merged to trunk (e.g., weekly), with some manual effort required to resolve conflicts.
+3. **Short-lived Branches:** Development happens on short-lived feature branches (e.g., 1-3 days) that are frequently merged to trunk, with minimal manual effort required to resolve conflicts.
+4. **Trunk-based:** Development happens either directly on trunk or on very short-lived feature branches (e.g., 1-3 hours).
+Changes are committed and validated continuously with immediate feedback.

+The number you selected represents your overall score for this capability.
+If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
+For example, if you think your team works somewhere between regular merges and short-lived branches, then you would score a 2.5.

+Generally, an overall score equal to or less than 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed here.
+An overall score higher than 3 generally means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Trunk-based Development; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices

 The following is a curated list of supporting practices to consider when looking to improve your team's Trunk-based Development capability.
 While not every practice will be beneficial in every situation, this list is meant to provide teams with fresh, pragmatic, and actionable ideas to support this capability.